refractionPOINT/lce_doc/docs/outputs.md

 * `is_compression`: if set to "true", data will be gzipped before upload.
 * `is_indexing`: if set to "true", data is uploaded in a way that makes it searchable.

+### Google Cloud Storage
+Output events and detections to a GCS bucket.

+* `bucket`: the path to the AWS S3 bucket.
+* `secret_key`: the secret json key identifying a service account.
+* `sec_per_file`: the number of seconds after which a file is cut and uploaded.
+* `is_compression`: if set to "true", data will be gzipped before upload.
+* `is_indexing`: if set to "true", data is uploaded in a way that makes it searchable.

 ### SCP
 Output events and detections over SCP (SSH file transfer).